Neelesh707/Security-writeups/PortSwigger-Expert-Labs/File Upload Bypass/Readme.md

 - Cloud storage pre-signed URLs have delayed permission checks
 - CDN edge caches serve files before origin validation completes

-In a real pentest or bug bounty, finding this requires understanding the application's file processing pipeline — not just testing upload endpoints with standard bypasses.

 ---

 ## Tools Used